 Our life is chaotic and requires organization, teamwork, and a bit of patience.
 But thankfully, we’ve discovered a few hacks that have made things easier.
 (I didn’t say easy though.
 I said easi-ER.)

-So here’s a list of ideas that might make your days and weeks less stressful.
+Here’s a list of ideas that might make your days and weeks less stressful.
+Some cost money and some are free, so there are hacks for every budget.
 From organizing your meals to organizing your kids’ homework, it’s all here.
 For example, one of the greatest stresses for parents is feeding the kids.
 (You have to feed them every day, you know.
 It’s bonkers.)
 And, they need clean clothes to wear to school, but when and how do you get it all done?
 And where do you put all their shit?
 See below, my friends.
 See below.